aditokmoo/CarHub-Platform/README.md

 Live demo: https://carhub-platform.vercel.app

-ps.
+P.S.
 There is currently some problem with the mail configuration, so you can create an account, but you will not receive a verification email and won't be able to login.

 ## Technologies Used